Celosia Therapeutics

 Seed Round in 2016

 MetaBloQ is a biotechnology company dedicated to the development of innovative drugs aimed at treating various types of cancer, including triple-negative breast cancer, prostate cancer, and melanoma.
-The company's focus is on creating therapies that effectively block specific metabolic processes in cancer cells while minimizing toxicity to healthy, non-cancerous cells.
-This approach seeks to provide patients with safer and more tolerable treatment options, enhancing the overall efficacy of cancer care.
+The company focuses on targeting specific metabolic processes in cancer cells, allowing for therapies that minimize toxicity to healthy, non-cancerous cells.
+This approach aims to provide patients with safer, more effective, and better-tolerated treatment options in the fight against cancer.

 OccuRx